ellmetha/django-machina/docs/getting_started.rst

 .. note::

-	Please remember that *django-machina* is currently in alpha.
+	Please remember that *django-machina* is currently in beta.
 It is not yet suitable for production environments.

 Project configuration
 ---------------------